-In addition to these broad categories of impacts not captured in the OECM, the model does not estimate the impacts of catastrophic spills, impacts to unique resources such as endangered species, or broader regional economic impacts of oil and natural gas exploration and development activity (e.g., the employment this activity supports and the indirect effects that result when employment-related income enters a local economy).
+In addition to these broad categories of impacts not captured in the OECM, the model does not estimate the impacts of catastrophic spills, impacts to unique resources such as endangered species, or broader regional economic impacts of oil and natural gas E&D activity (e.g., the employment this activity supports and the indirect effects that result when employment-related income enters a local economy).
 With respect to catastrophic events and impacts to unique resources, the rarity of such events and resources makes it problematic to develop statistical representations of impacts comparable to the estimated impacts of other environmental effects included in the OECM.

-This document represents an update to the December 2015 documentation of the OECM, which presents the methods and data incorporated into the OECM for the purpose of developing the National OCS Program for 2017-2022 (2017-2022 Program), and it corresponds to the Decision Document for the 2017-2012 Program.
-This update to the OECM documentation reflects refinements to the methods and data in the model since publication of the December 2015 model documentation.
-The OECM was revised for developing the 2020-2025 Program.
+This document represents an update to the August 2018 documentation of the OECM,4 which presents the methods and data incorporated into the OECM for the purpose of developing the National OCS Program for 2020-2025 (2020-2025 Program), and it corresponds to the Decision Document for the 2020-2025 Program.
+This update to the OECM documentation reflects refinements to the methods and data in the model since publication of the August 2018 model documentation.
 These changes include the following: